SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 :::caution

-The content of these `Properties` classes is persisted in JSON and stored in Git, so be careful not to keep any information in them that could be a potential security risk.
+The content of these `Properties` classes is persisted in JSON and stored in Git.

 :::